vectordotdev/vector/website/docs/reference/transforms/lua.md

 ### source

-In version 2 it is the source which is evaluated when the transform is created.In version 1 it is the inline Lua source called for each incoming event.
+In version 2 it is the source which is evaluated when the transform is created.
+In version 1 it is the inline Lua source called for each incoming event.